SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Memories.md

 This "whichever comes first" logic allows the system to generate memories based on either volume (tokens) or frequency (messages), depending on which condition is met first.

-The memory file does not need to contain any chunks for standard mode to apply -- it just needs to exist on disk.
+The memory file does not need to contain any chunks for standard mode to apply; it just needs to exist on disk.
 In a new conversation, the file is created (as an empty `[]`) on the first check (around message 3, after the early return for conversations with fewer than 3 messages).
 From that point on, standard mode applies and both thresholds are active.

 #### Consolidation Mode (Memory File Does Not Exist)

 Only the token threshold applies.
 The message count threshold is disabled.
-This mode activates only when the memory file has been deleted from disk -- for example, when a user wants to regenerate memories with a larger chunk size to produce fewer, larger chunks.
+This mode activates only when the memory file has been deleted from disk; for example, when a user wants to regenerate memories with a larger chunk size to produce fewer, larger chunks.

 ### Implementation Details